The Tories Move from Right to Hard-Right

 These are the new values of the Conservative party because that is who they are supporting.
 They are not supporting the likes of the more moderate voices of the EU.
 Most people in Britain take little notice of what is happening in the European Union as they now feel they will inevitably be not a part of it.
 Like all divorces where family relations are still required, you can’t just walk away.
 Europe is on our doorstep and we have many relationships with it, like it or not.

 The Tory party in Britain really, truly has become the nasty party, a party that endorses and fully supports leaders that enforce strict obedience to authority at the expense of personal freedom – also known as – authoritarianism.
-These are the true colours of a party whose leader, once the longest-serving post-war minister of the Home Office brought us the undisclosed 360-degree surveillance techno Stasi-state, crushed our hard-won privacy rights, right to protest and wants to see the destruction of human rights and civil liberty in Britain.
+These are the true colours of a party whose current leader, once the longest-serving post-war minister of the Home Office brought us the undisclosed 360-degree surveillance techno Stasi-state, crushed our hard-won privacy rights, right to protest and wants to see the destruction of human rights and civil liberty in Britain.
+This same PM will not serve for long, and when she is replaced, anarchy by the rich and powerful will be the result as the establishment loses control of the public reaction against a failing Tory ideology.